Skip to main content

 Professor Karen Gibb is an environmental microbiologist with 30 years of research experience.

-Professor Gibb is Director of the Research Institute for the Environment and Livelihoods and is an active researcher in the Environmental Chemistry and Microbiology Unit (ECMU).
+Professor Gibb is an active researcher in the Research Institute for the Environment and Livelihoods and Bioscience North Australia (BNA) at CDU.
 The ECMU is a research and commercial unit that has research strengths in determining the source of contaminants and interpreting changes in marine, estuarine and aquatic environments.

 ECMU’s research has supported important improvements in the methodologies and policies that underpin the sustainable management of marine, estuarine and aquatic systems across northern Australia.
 Government now mandates some of the methodologies developed by ECMU for environmental monitoring.